Second Australian Dies After Suspected Laos Poisoning - UrduPoint

 Second Australian Dies After Suspected Laos Poisoning

-Sydney, (APP - UrduPoint / Pakistan Point News - 22nd Nov, 2024) A second young Australian tourist has died after apparently ingesting tainted alcohol while on holiday in Laos, Canberra's foreign minister said Friday.
+Bangkok, (APP - UrduPoint / Pakistan Point News - 22nd Nov, 2024) A second young Australian tourist died in a Thai hospital on Friday, bringing the death toll related to suspected methanol poisoning during a night out in a Laos backpacker hotspot to six.

+Two Danish citizens, an American and a Briton have also died after what media described as a night out in adventure town Vang Vieng.

+The group of about a dozen tourists became ill after going out on November 12, according to British and Australian media.

 "I know tonight all Australians will be holding both families in our hearts," the foreign minister added.